carldubois/bigiq-cm-restapi-reference/docs/index.rst

 Getting Started
 ---------------

-To get started refer to :doc:`HowToGuides/HowToGuides` and supported :doc:`ApiReferences/ApiReferences`
+To get started refer to :doc:`HowToGuides/HowToGuides` and supported :doc:`ApiReferences/ApiReferences`.
+:doc:`UnderDevelopment/UnderDevelopment` will be used for workflows in-complete.
+Please use the template markdown if you choose to develop your own for collaboration.